hunie-son/DefWeb/README.md

   * If GPU is unavailable, Google Colab can be used for running the Demo version.
   * Full version with 100 websites is provided as Python code (.py).
   * Automatically training 100 website fingerprinting is provided as bash script code (`DefWeb_Autorun.sh`).
+  * At least 6GB of disk memory space is needed to save all the datasets (WF datasets, Reconstructed datasets, Noisy datasets, and pre-trained models)
   * Approximate time: more than 3-5 hours (depending on the GPU performance)

 # Data Collection: